trinib/AdGuard-WireGuard-Unbound-DNScrypt/README.md

 * `IMPORTANT`: Delete in allowed IPs "0.0.0.0/0, ::/0" option because it routes all traffic to your home network which will be slow.
 You need send traffic through your addresses only.
 (Only when connected directly with ethernet cable leave in allowed ip `0.0.0.0/0, ::/0` cause i don't seem to lose any speed)

 * First you need to replace it with your network gateway but setting the last number to a zero and <a href="https://www.google.com/search?q=prefix+length+explained&client=firefox-b-d&sxsrf=ALeKk036Jc9vJl73zVXf0yyZs5UlKRlNRQ%3A1621083125589&ei=9cOfYI66I5-qwbkPkdWxkAk&oq=prefix+length+explained&gs_lcp=Cgdnd3Mtd2l6EAMyBggAEAcQHjoHCCMQsAMQJzoHCAAQRxCwA1CUJ1iUJ2CiKmgBcAJ4AIABsAGIAdQCkgEDMC4ymAEAoAEBqgEHZ3dzLXdpesgBCcABAQ&sclient=gws-wiz&ved=0ahUKEwjOiOie3cvwAhUfVTABHZFqDJIQ4dUDCA0&uact=5"><b>prefix lenght</b></a> to 24.
-For example: `192.168.1.1/24` to `192.168.1.0/24` or like my isp router `192.168.100.1/24` to `192.168.100.0/24`
+For example: `192.168.1.1/24` to `192.168.1.0/24` or like my isp router `192.168.100.1/24` to `192.168.100.0/24`. **Now I only lose 25% speed**😁

 <p align="center">
  <img src="https://i.imgur.com/x4m6Pbl.jpg" width=450px height=500px>

 ### BE AWARE !!
 `IMPORTANT`: _If your network has ip addresses for devices that ends with a number more than 24 for example: 192.168.100.`999` you will not be able to route properly from outside network because applying 24 only allows numbers 1 through 24.
 You need to instead put `0` to route out of the 24 range, for example : `192.168.100.0/0`_.